 In an interview with Lifestyle, Bullock shared her love and passion for interior decoration, “Moving furniture or working on one of the properties I’m renovating.
-It’s heaven, I get up on Sundays, and I’m literally looking at house listings and Remodelista magazine.
-It’s my porn.”
+It’s heaven, I get up on Sundays, and I’m literally looking at house listings and Remodelista magazine".

-Throughout her career, she has built up an impressive real-estate empire by turning her income from films into real-estate and owns many homes throughout the United States.
+Throughout her career, she has built up an impressive real-estate empire by turning her income from films into real estate and owns many homes throughout the United States.
 She describes it as addictive, as she loves doing a lot of hands-on stuff.
-And now, knowing about all about construction, no one can rip her off.
-In addition to apartments and houses, Bullock has been buying and selling buildings for decades, and even owns some commercial assets.
+And now, knowing all about construction, no one can rip her off.

-It’s undeniable that the 55-year-old actress looks drop-dead gorgeous and definitely much younger than her age.
-It’s been widely reported that one of her secrets to staying young and vibrant is getting Chinese acupuncture at-least 3 times a week whether she's at home on or on set.
-It's actually in her contract that studios must pay for it.
+It’s undeniable that Bullock who is already deep in her 50s looks drop-dead gorgeous and definitely much younger than her age.
+It’s been widely reported that one of her secrets to staying young and vibrant is getting Chinese acupuncture at least 3 times a week whether she's at home on or on set.
+It's in her contract that studios must pay for it.